A4-Tacks/mindustry_logic_bang_lang/README-en_US.md

 However, this method can only be manually written, which can be very tedious and tiring.
 Function parameter passing also requires manual writing of repetitive and cumbersome code, which seriously slows down execution speed

-Moreover, MLog can only use a single operation instruction to perform calculations and write complex formulas, which is very scary
+In addition, MLog can only use a single operation instruction to perform calculations, so writing complex formulas can be very lengthy

 Bang extends and improves based on the style of MLog itself, with a focus on zero-cost metaprogramming, emphasizing static encapsulation abstraction, value passing, structured control flow unfolding, compile time evaluation, and more
 We also added op-expr, which can quickly expand familiar expressions in common language styles into multiple operation instructions